j-p-higgins/j-p-higgins.github.io/compositions.md

 EP released by [Classical Remix](https://www.classicalremix.org/){:target="_blank"} July 2022, on [Bandcamp](https://classicalremix.bandcamp.com/album/sechs-kleine-klavierst-cke){:target="_blank"} and streaming services.

 Sechs kleine Klavierstücke (Six Little Piano Pieces) is a set of pieces for solo piano written by the Austrian composer Arnold Schoenberg in 1911.
-For this EP I remixed each of these little pieces, guided by the original written tempo instructions of each movement.
-The miniatures were reimagined through electronics, stretching, glitching and warping the original material into something both old and new.
+For this EP I remixed each of these little pieces guided by the original tempo instructions of each movement.
+The miniatures were reimagined through electronics, stretching, glitching and warping the original piano material into something both old and new.

 More information about this release can be found in [this podcast with Classical Remix](https://soundcloud.com/classical_remix/jonathan-higgins-classical-remix-podcast?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing){:target="_blank"}.